 Talent places the plate in an incubator.

 Pipette 500 microliters of PBS buffer into each well to rinse the hydrogel surface [1].
 Next mix 250 microliters of the keratinocyte suspension [2-TXT] with an equal volume of melanocyte suspension in the supplemented DMEM medium [3].
 Gently pipette 500 microliters of the total cell suspension into each well [4].
-Videographer: Please note that 4.4-4.5.2 are continuous shots

 Shot of PBS buffer being pipetted into each well.